Cement VS Concrete – The Differences And Strengths

 • Concrete – is used directly for construction projects like building, roads, dams, and bridges.

-So in a sentence, cement is an ingredient used to join things together on a chemical level, whereas concrete is a finished concrete that is used as a building block In construction projects, both residential and commercial.
+So in a sentence, cement is an ingredient used to join things together on a chemical level, whereas concrete is a finished product that is used as a building block In construction projects, both residential and commercial.

 Ready 2 Mix Concrete Logo